VesperAkshay/qr-code-generator/README.md

 #### Q: What formats can I download the QR codes in?

 A: Yes, you are free to use the generated QR codes for both personal and commercial purposes.

+## contact

+For Queries and issue related question you can contact me on Discord *Discord Username:* akshaypatell_